jingxuanxu04/LAPD_DAQ/motion/README.md

 ## Architecture

 The motion package separates position management from scope operations, making the code more modular and preparing it for new motion control libraries like bapsf_motion.
+The `PositionManager` class now provides a unified interface for both position management and motor control.